Red Hook WatchIndependent Community Resource

 RESOLVED

-1. The variance requested will not produce an undesirable change to the character of the neighborhood or a detriment to nearby properties.
+1. the variance requested will not produce an undesirable change to the character of the neighborhood or a detriment to nearby properties

-2. The needs of the applicant cannot be achieved by other than an area variance, because the addition cannot be placed elsewhere on the lot without a variance.
+2. the needs of the applicant cannot be achieved by other than an area variance, because the addition cannot be placed elsewhere on the lot without a variance

-3. The requested variance is substantial.
+3. the requested variance is substantial

-4. The requested variance will not affect the physical or environmental conditions in the neighborhood; effects will be minimal and could improve the visual characteristics of the neighborhood.
+4. the requested variance will not affect the physical or environmental conditions in the neighborhood; effects will be minimal and could improve the visual characteristics of the neighborhood

-5. The hardship for which the variance is sought to rectify was self-created.
+5. the hardship for which the variance is sought to rectify was self-created

-6. The variance being sought is the minimum variance to meet the needs of the applicant.
+6. the variance being sought is the minimum variance to meet the needs of the applicant

 Show preamble — 4 WHEREAS clauses

-• WHEREAS, During the site visit Board members noted other houses in the subdivision with similarly situated, reduced setbacks.
+• WHEREAS, during the site visit Board members noted other houses in the subdivision with similarly situated, reduced setbacks

-• WHEREAS, The impact of the proposed variance is mitigated by the fact that the centerline of the roadway in front of the subject property is not actually located at the center of the road.
+• WHEREAS, the impact of the proposed variance is mitigated by the fact that the centerline of the roadway in front of the subject property is not actually located at the center of the road

 Lifecycle (1 event)

-2017-06-14adoptedvote: 6-0
+2017-06-14adoptedvote: unanimous

 moved by Ross · seconded by Lee